albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 ## 7 Swarm Intelligence II

 * What is stigmergy?

+  > Agents can communicate through changes in the enviroment.
 * How is stigmergy used by ants?

+  > Ants leave a pheromone trail, ants follow the path with the highest pheromone concentration, in absence of pheromone random path.
 * What are the main principles of Ant Colony Optimization?

+  > Assumes an optimization problem represented as a graph.
+  > We build solutions at runtime.
+  >
+  > There are two rules, the transition rule and the pheromone update rule.
+  >
+  > When an ant steps on a node leaves pheromones that evaporate over time.
 * What kind of problems can Ant Colony Optimization solve?
 Why?

+  >Combinatorial problems over networks and any TSP problem
 * How does the transition rule used in ACO work?

+  > It is used to encourage the choice of edges with high pheromone levels and short distances.
 * What’s the influence of the transition rule’s parameters α and β?

+  > ɑ decides how much the ants will be looking for pheromones, β defines how important is the distance of the nodes.
 * How does the classic pheromone update rule used in ACO work?

+  > The pheromone on an edge linearly decreases with time, but is increased by the transition of all ants on that edge.
 * How do the local/global pheromone update rules used in ACO work?

+  > Local: The pheromone level of each edge visited by an ant is decreased by a fraction of its current level and increased by a fraction of the initial level.
+  >
+  > Global: Whel all ants have completed their paths, the length of the shortest path is found and only the pheromone levels of
 * How can you apply Ant Colony Optimization for shortest-path problems and TSP?

+  >
 * Can you mention some of the main variants of ACO?

+  >
 * What are the main steps of Continuous Ant Colony Optimization?

+  >
 * What are the two main methods for Multi-Objective Ant Colony Optimization?

+  >
 * How does the multi-pheromone approach work?

+  >
 * How does the multi-colony approach work?

+  >

 ## 8 Neuro-evolution